danwing/metadata/draft-rw-flow-metadata.md

 ## Importance

-Importance bit signifies if the packet is of more importance or less importance by the network element.
+Importance bit signifies if the packet is of more importance or less importance by the host.
 This is specified in the MSB of metadata bits and is of 1 bit length.
 Importance belongs to Network Metadata.

 ### Application Treatment